goran010/UpiZavrsni/README.md

 # SmartRecipes_UPI
-Završni projekt iz kolegija Uvod u programsko inžinjerstvo
+Final Project for the Course Introduction to Software Engineering (hrv.
+Uvod u programsko inžinjerstvo).
+Android Studio app